earthlab/earthpy/docs/get-started.rst

 ``pip install earthpy``

-Once earthpy is installed you can import it into python.
+Once EarthPy is installed you can import it into python.

     >>> import earthpy as et